Intreecom/robotlb/tutorial.md

 # Deploying RobotLB

-Once the cluster is ready. we can deploy our robotlb.
+Once the cluster is ready, we can deploy our RobotLB.

 ```bash
 helm install robotlb  \